 Border with Venezuela

-The Venezuelan Government has closed its land border with Colombia until further notice.
+The land borders with Colombia reopened on 7 June 2019.
 Ongoing political tensions with neighbouring countries mean border closures can occur at short notice.

-Don't attempt to cross the Venezuela-Colombia border by land, even if it's open.
+Don't cross the Venezuela-Colombia border by land, even if it's open.

 Tours and adventure activities

 Transport and tour operators don't always follow recommended safety precautions or maintenance standards, including for adventure activities such as diving.
-Safety equipment such as lifejackets and seatbelts may not be provided or may not be in usable condition.
+There may not be any safety equipment such as lifejackets and seatbelts or it may not be in usable condition.

 - check operators' credentials and safety equipment before booking

 - insist on minimal safety equipment and always use it, even if others don't